sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ## Introduction

-We aimed to create a state of the art online mutliplayer chess game, called Jess, where users can easily create and join games with different rules.
+We aimed to create a state of the art online multiplayer chess game, called Jess, where users can easily create and join games with different rules.
 Besides, there is an extensive user statistics page and a chat functionality.
 The main focus was implementing our own chess engine where all possible moves can be fetched from the backend and displayed to the user.
 This enables users with less knowledge about